Park Community Academy - SEND Information Report for Special Educational Needs and Disabilities.

 - Delivery of interventions recommended by the Speech and Language Therapist by a trained SSA /class teacher.

-- Use of MAKATON and Sign Supported English (SSL), with all staff receiving regular staff training in SSL.
+- Use of MAKATON and Sign Supported Language (SSL), with all staff receiving regular staff training in SSL.

 - Use of Picture Exchange Communication Systems (PECS), Communication Books, and whole school visual timetable to support communication skills as required.